voodisatish/customers-api/README.md

   12. Configure API Instance ID to auto discovery configuration in mule api. <br />
   13. Add basic authorization security policy to Customer API in policies section. <br />
   14. Login to Runtime manager and deploy customer-api application. we can also use mule maven plugin to deploy api to cloud hub. <br />
+  15. We can apply circuit breaker custom policy to stop traffic if the backend services are down. <br />
+  16. Created alerts to notify user if there is slow and no response from the service in Runtime manager.